mohitmv/taskon/README.md

 ## Why taskon
 1. Design of `Taskon` is dead simple at the core.
-2. Taskon is dead easy to use, hackable to the core and yet powerful to schedule **billions** of the tasks very efficiently, leveraging the available compute resources in best possible way.
+2. Taskon is super easy to use, hackable to the core and yet powerful to schedule **billions** of the interdependnt tasks very efficiently, leveraging the available compute resources in best possible way.
 3. All the components of `Taskon` are abstract and supports in-drop replacement.
 You can bring even more efficient implementation of a component for your use case and replace it.
 Taskon comes with a default implementations of these components which are pretty efficient.
 Since the design of `Taskon` is dead simple, you can make use of Taskon's default components and build your own task runner.
 4. Scheduling algorithm used in taskon is very efficult and dead simple to implement.
 5. Scheduling algorithm use a TaskProcessor abstraction for the execute of a single task.
 A custom and arbitrary powerful implementation of TaskProcessor can be integrated with taskon scheduler to enable you to execute your tasks on a single thread, parallel threads, multiple processors, multiple remote machines, mobile devices, quantum machines or any other way of computing you can imagine.